alireza1377/fitness-platform-docs/MVP/Core Domain/contents.md

 ## BR-001

-Content may exist without belonging to any program.
+Content can exist without being assigned to any Program Item.

 ---